Tropical cyclones in 2023: January – June

 The season began with Cyclone Ellie, which persisted into 2023.
 Ellie dissipated on January 8, ending its long duration over the Australian mainland.
 On January 6, Tropical Low 07U formed over the Coral Sea, becoming the first storm to form in the basin.
 07U entered the South Pacific basin on the next day, where it was named Hale by the FMS.
 Tropical Disturbance 05F formed on January 14 by the FMS, while it was still in the Australian basin.
 It briefly moved into the South Pacific basin and re-entered into the Australian basin.
 It later moved back into the South Pacific Basin.
 On January 18, a tropical low formed.
 The JTWC issued a TCFA on the system as it crossed into the South Pacific basin.
 It was later identified as 06F (10P from JTWC) and was dissipated on January 21 with vertical wind shear in South Pacific Ocean.
 On January 22, a tropical low classified as 10U by the BoM formed from a monsoon trough over the Arafura Sea, which generally headed westward after formation.
 It dissipated on January 26.
 On January 27, the BoM noted that a tropical low formed in the central Indian Ocean and classified it as 11U.
 The JTWC designated the system as Invest 94S, and began to consolidate.
 Another tropical low formed in the central Indian Ocean being classified as 12U by the BoM and Invest 95S by the JTWC, which dissipated on February 5.

 The same day, another tropical low classified as 13U by the BoM and 97S by the JTWC formed northeast of 12U, and began to consolidate.
 13U intensified into a Category 1 tropical cyclone, henceforth being assigned the name Freddy.
-Tropical Low 14U formed south of the Solomon Islands, also being tracked by the JTWC, by the code identfier 99P.
+Tropical Low 14U formed south of the Solomon Islands, also being tracked by the JTWC, by the code identifier 99P.
 Freddy intensified into a Category 3 on the Australian scale, and 14U became the fifth named storm of 2023 as it became a Category 1 on the Australian scale, henceforth being assigned the name Gabrielle.
 Tropical Low 11U moved into the Southwest Indian Ocean basin on February 9, where it was assigned the name Dingani.
 Freddy weakened into a category two tropical cyclone before intensifying again.
 Gabrielle moved into the South Pacific basin as a Category 3 severe tropical cyclone on February 10.
-Freddy intensified into a Category 4 on both the Australian scale and the SSHWS.
+Freddy reached Category 4 on both the Australian scale and the SSHWS.
 Tropical Low 15U formed in the Gulf of Carpentaria on February 11.
 Freddy, after weakening slightly, moved into the South-west Indian Ocean basin on February 14.
 15U was last noted on February 17.
 On February 23, the BoM reported that 16U had formed to the north of the coast of Pilbara, later moving into the Gulf of Carpentaria before moving inland.
 17U, a weak tropical low, formed over land to the south of the Joseph Bonaparte Gulf on February 24.
 Another weak tropical low formed on February 26, classified as 18U by the BoM.
-It moved into the South Pacific basin on March 1.
+18U moved into the South Pacific basin on March 1.
 17U, meanwhile, was last noted on February 27.